process-mining

 Timestamp fields

 In this scenario, the values of a timestamp field must be transformed into separate records in an event table.
-The below example is an invoices table that contains three timestamp fields.
+The following example is an invoices table that contains three timestamp fields.

 Each timestamp field is used to create a separate event table.
 For every record that the timestamp field contains a value, create a table with the Invoice ID, the name of the event (Activity), and the timestamp the event took place (Event end).